spatie/enum/README.md

 - There's no autocompletion when using static calls.
 - Refactoring a constant name in your IDE will result on broken code, as the static method calls aren't refactored.

-This package solves these three problems.
+This package solves those problems.
 It does so in an unconventional way though.
 Here's how you define an enum with this package:

 ```php